Albemarle and Chesapeake Canal

-The Albemarle and Chesapeake Canal was built by a corporation in 1856-1860 to afford inland navigation between the Chesapeake Bay and the Albemarle Sound.
-It is really two canals, thirty miles (50 km) apart, one eight and one-half miles (13.7 km) long, connecting the Elizabeth River with the North Landing River in Virginia, and the other five and one-half miles (8.9 km) long, connecting the Currituck Sound with the North River in North Carolina.
+The Albemarle and Chesapeake Canal was built by a corporation in 1856–1860 to afford inland navigation between the Chesapeake Bay and the Albemarle Sound.
+It comprises two canals that are 30 mi apart, one 8+1/2 mi long between the Elizabeth River and the North Landing River in Virginia, and the other 5+1/2 mi long between Currituck Sound and the North River in North Carolina.

 It was listed on the National Register of Historic Places in 2003.